sammyd/sammyd.github.com/about.md

 ## Actually about me

 I am the CTO of Razeware, the company behind [raywenderlich.com](https://www.raywenderlich.com/).
 We make the world's leading tutorials on topics including iOS, Android and macOS.
+I write tutorials and books, make videos and keep the infrastructure that provides all this content up and running.

+I also like to travel around talking to people about things at various [conferences](/speaking).
+You can find links to talks I've given on this site.
+I'd like to come to your conference.
+Get in contact, and I'll be there.

+In my spare time I enjoy a spot of technical theatre, doing some stage management, and playing in the pit.
+I play trombone, and like to entertain the crowds with my killer dance moves in a [Blues Brother Tribute Band](http://www.thebluesothers.com/).
+You should book us.
+We're awesome.

 ## This site